 Each player may have his own routine during the halftime of a soccer game.
 Furthermore, what they do may depend on several factors, like the weather.

 Some players may be interviewed while coming off of the field at halftime.
-Most often, the media interviews goal scorers, team captains, or standout players from the half.
+The media often interviews goal scorers, team captains, or standout players from the half.
 The Premier League recently started doing this more often to help engage fans at home.

 Premier League players might be interviewed at half-time and cameras could be placed in dressing rooms as part of the league’s plans to revamp broadcasts in Project Restart.Daily Mail